_Welcome to "Only the Worst." In this new column, actors talk specifically and exclusively about the most notoriously bad film on their resume. _

 There's a scene where Anthony Anderson's character claims he struck out a bunch of Taiwanese teens in the Little League World Series, and after that, the "people of Asia" called him "Sun Luc Dong," which he claims translates to "big black man pretending to be 12" but is just gibberish.

 Oh, man.
 I wish I could tell you I tried to protest this stuff, but I really just showed up and did my lines as they were written, trying to sell them as inoffensively as possible.
 I was not one to question these things.

 Also, as the father of daughters, I'm going to watch this film with them, and hopefully it'll have an educational purpose about what the world used to be like.

 There are definitely some teachable moments about consent like when your character jumps in the water with a woman, disregarding her pleas for privacy while she's bathing.

 Wow.
 That's right.
 Again, different time... but still.
 I remember there also being a boob-grabbing joke where I go in and squeeze them right when I see Estella Warren and comment on how real her boobs feel.

 You probably get a pass on that one because your character thought she was a mirage and not a person with agency.

-I'm from NY so I grew up with the older stuff.
-I'm a De La Soul and Tribe and east coast rap guy so I've always been a fan.
-And we had all these driving scenes and the cameras would just keep rolling and Anthony and I would just do these raps and they decided to keep them in.
-I think when they landed on the kid-friendly rapping kangaroo thing they decided to put that in as a way to tie it together somehow.
+I'm from New York, so I grew up with the older stuff.
+I'm a De La Soul and Tribe and East Coast rap guy, so I've always been a fan.
+And we had all these driving scenes, and the cameras would just keep rolling, and Anthony and I would just do these raps, and they decided to keep them in.
+I think when they landed on the kid-friendly rapping-kangaroo thing they decided to put that in as a way to tie it together somehow.